How to start a ride-share business: your 2026 U.S. roadmap

 Define driver roles and compensation

 Your drivers are the face of your business.
-A typical ride-share driver earns a 70-80% commission on each fare or an hourly rate of $15-$25.
-You might want to offer a commission model to motivate drivers to complete more trips.
+A typical ride-share driver earns a 70 to 80 percent commission on each fare or an hourly rate of $15 to $25.
+A commission model motivates drivers to complete more trips.

 Vet and onboard your team

-Thoroughly vet every applicant.
-Use a service like Checkr to run a comprehensive background check and review their driving record from the DMV.
-Some cities also require drivers to obtain a special TNC or chauffeur's license before they can operate.
+Vet every applicant.
+Use a service like Checkr to run a comprehensive background check and review the driving record from the DMV.
+Some cities require drivers to obtain a special TNC or chauffeur's license before they can operate.

 Once hired, provide a brief training session.
-Show them how to use your dispatch software and explain your customer service expectations.
-A well-managed vehicle with a full-time driver can generate between $50,000 and $70,000 in annual revenue.
+Show drivers how to use your dispatch software and explain your customer service expectations.
+As an illustrative example, a single well-managed vehicle with one full-time driver might generate $50,000 to $70,000 in annual gross revenue, assuming a $3 base fare, a 75 percent driver commission, and 40 booked hours per week.
+Actual results depend on your market, utilization, and rate structure.

 Here are 3 immediate steps to take: